How Much Can a Small Business Make Before Paying Taxes?

 Net income (also sometimes referred to as net earnings or net profit) is your company’s total profits after deducting all business expenses.

-To find your net income, which is what’s considered taxable, you can use a simple formula:
+To find your net income, which is the amount that’s considered taxable, you can use a simple formula:

 Let’s say you made $65,000 in annual sales and total expenses were $17,000 for the year.
 Your net income would be:

-To lower your net income (which will lower how much you pay in taxes), it’s a good idea to keep track of and categorize business expenses throughout the year.
-Your business expenses might include expenses related to a home office or work space, the cost of tools or supplies, car or truck expenses, advertising costs, as well legal and accounting costs.
+To lower your net income (which will lower how much you pay in taxes), it’s a good idea to track and categorize business expenses throughout the year.
+Your business expenses might include expenses related to a home office or work space, the cost of tools or supplies, car or truck expenses, advertising costs, and legal and accounting costs.

 Net income can be positive or negative.
 When your company has more revenues than expenses, you have a positive net income.
 If your self-employed tax deductions are more than your revenues, you have a negative net income, also known as a net loss.
-You won’t have to pay taxes on your business income if you arrive at a negative number representing a net loss.
+You won’t have to pay taxes on your business income if you have a net loss.

 Self-Employment Tax